 All refunds are calculated on an individual program basis and are computed based on the date that a student's request to withdraw is received in writing via fax: 401.254.3560 or email email@example.com.

 Here is a link to the PEC withdrawal form (TBD):

 What is your course cancellation policy?

 All programs are offered contingent upon sufficient enrollment.
-If a program must be cancelled, the PEC will notify registered students at least three (3) calendar days before the program’s start date.
+If a program must be canceled, the PEC will notify registered students at least three (3) calendar days before the program’s start date.
 All registered students will receive a 100% refund.
-No fees will be charged for cancelled programs.
+No fees will be charged for canceled programs.